Tax-free savings account

-A tax-free savings account (TFSA, Compte d'épargne libre d'impôt, CELI) is an account available in Canada that provides tax benefits for saving.
-Investment income, including capital gains and dividends, earned in a TFSA is not taxed in most cases, even when withdrawn.
+A tax-free savings account (TFSA, Compte d'épargne libre d'impôt, CELI) is an account available in Canada that provides tax advantages for saving and investing.
+Investment income, including capital gains and dividends, earned in a TFSA is generally not taxed, even when withdrawn.
 Contributions to a TFSA are not deductible for income tax purposes, unlike contributions to a registered retirement savings plan (RRSP).

 Despite the name, a TFSA does not have to be a cash savings account.
-Like an RRSP, a TFSA may contain cash and/or other investments such as mutual funds, segregated funds, certain stocks, bonds, or guaranteed investment certificates (GICs).
-The cash on hand in a TFSA collects interest just like a regular savings account, except that the interest is tax free.
+Like an RRSP, a TFSA may contain cash and/or other eligible investments such as mutual funds, segregated funds, certain stocks, bonds, or guaranteed investment certificates (GICs).
+Interest collected by cash on hand in a TFSA is tax-free.

 History

 The first tax-free savings account was introduced by Jim Flaherty, then Canadian federal Minister of Finance, in the 2008 federal budget.
 It came into effect on January 1, 2009.

-This measure was supported by the C. D. Howe Institute, which stated; "This tax policy gem is very good news for Canadians, and Mr. Flaherty and his government deserve credit for a novel program".
+This measure was supported by the C. D. Howe Institute, which stated: "This tax policy gem is very good news for Canadians, and Mr. Flaherty and his government deserve credit for a novel program".
 Furthermore, the Canadian Federation of Independent Business, Canadian Bankers Association, Bank of Montreal economist Doug Porter, the Canadian Chamber of Commerce, and the Canadian Taxpayers Federation also supported this tax policy.

 Canadian features

-A TFSA is an account in which Canadian residents 18 years and older with a valid SIN can save or invest.
+A TFSA is an account in which Canadian residents 18 years and older with a valid social insurance number (SIN) can save or invest.
 Income or capital gains earned on contributions is not taxed.
-The TFSA account-holder may withdraw money from the account at any time, free of taxes.
+The TFSA account holder may withdraw money from the account at any time, free of taxes.
 The amount withdrawn can be replaced, subject to the TFSA contribution room rules.